mangr3n/semiurgics/docs/dev/models/enduring_realism.md

 - **Initial Claim**: "All scientific theories must be falsifiable" (Popper's demarcation criterion for science)
 - **Sleight-of-Hand**: This becomes extended to "all knowledge is falsifiable" or "unfalsifiable claims cannot count as knowledge"
 - **Problem**: This extended claim is patently untrue, as many forms of knowledge (logical truths, mathematical proofs, first principles, etc.) are not falsifiable by design.
 Additionally, even in the case of scientific theories, the fact that they can be falsified doesn't mean "will be falsified".
 In fact, once an experiment predicted by a theory has been demonstrated to succeed in confirming that theory, that experiment will in fact ALWAYS PRODUCE THE SAME RESULT.
+Even if a new theory recontextualizes the experiment, the result will still be the same.

 ### The Misunderstanding of Scientific Progress